-To this effect, Cyprus Seeds helps innovative academic research projects with potential for scalability to mature to a stage that can attract venture capital or funding from private investors.
+To this effect, Cyprus Seeds helps innovative academic research projects with the potential for scalability to mature to a stage that can attract venture capital or funding from private investors.

-- It is a non-profit initiative.
+- It is a not-for-profit initiative.

 - It is a national effort.